-This self-paced training program on Use of the MMPI-A-RF in Juvenile Forensic Psychological Evaluations is presented by Dr. Martin Sellbom.
+This On Demand professional training program on Use of the MMPI-A-RF in Juvenile Forensic Psychological Evaluations is presented by Martin Sellbom, PhD.

-This is an introductory level course to the 241-item version of the Minnesota Multiphasic Personality Inventory-Adolescent (MMPI-A), the MMPI-A Restructured Form (MMPI-A-RF).
-Focusing on psychological work in juvenile forensic settings, this course discusses the rationale for, and methods used to develop the MMPI-A-RF, the various sources to score and interpret the test, psychometric functioning of its scales, and interpretive recommendations.
+This is an introductory level program to the 241-item version of the Minnesota Multiphasic Personality Inventory-Adolescent (MMPI-A), the MMPI-A Restructured Form (MMPI-A-RF).
+Focusing on psychological work in juvenile forensic settings, this program discusses the rationale for, and methods used to develop the MMPI-A-RF, the various sources to score and interpret the test, psychometric functioning of its scales, and interpretive recommendations.
 Moreover, a substantial portion of time is devoted to applications of the MMPI-A-RF in Juvenile Court evaluations.
-Furthermore, some topics of particular importance in forensic evaluations (e.g., malingering) from a personality assessment perspective are discussed in detail.
-The course also discusses how to defend MMPI-A-RF interpretations in court for general purposes of use, with an emphasis on Daubert and Frye challenges.
+Furthermore, some topics of particular importance in forensic evaluations (e.g., malingering) from a personality Assessmentperspective are discussed in detail.
+The program also discusses how to defend MMPI-A-RF interpretations in court for general purposes of use, with an emphasis on Daubert and Frye challenges.
 Finally, participants will have an opportunity to practice the recommended strategy for MMPI-A-RF interpretation with case examples.

 Describe the rationale for, and methods used in, the development of the MMPI-A-RF

 Describe the 42 MMPI-A-RF Validity and Substantive scales

 Describe when to administer the MMPI-A-RF

 Describe the psychometric properties of MMPI-A-RF scale scores

 Describe the various score reports available for the MMPI-A-RF